-- Some cash accounts were not reconciled to the general ledger at year end and some bank reconciliations were not prepared at all.
-The City should adopt administrative control procedures to ensure that a bank reconciliation is prepared for all bank accounts on a monthly basis and reconciled to the general ledger. - For the current fiscal year, the City's chart of accounts is in compliance with that which is outlined in the State of Mississippi Municipal Audit and Accounting Guide.
-However, during prior fiscal years, the City was not in compliance. - An aging report of utility customers accounts receivable are not being prepared on a monthly basis and reconciled to the general ledger.
+- All cash accounts were reconciled to the general ledger at year end. - For the current fiscal year, the City's chart of accounts is in compliance with that which is outlined in the State of Mississippi Municipal Audit and Accounting Guide. - An aging report of utility customers accounts receivable are not being prepared on a monthly basis and reconciled to the general ledger.
 This report should be prepared so that the Board can regularly review the aging report and be diligent in collection efforts. - Utility revenues charges were not recorded the general ledger.
 It is imperative that all transactions be recorded in the general ledger monthly so that the Board can make informed decisions.